kodingkoning/poplar/README.md

 - Options of software for each step
 - Performance improvement of selecting ORFs for sequence groups
 - Improvement on sequence group selection
+- Assess HDBSCAN in comparison to DBSCAN for performance and accuracy

 ## Citing Poplar